Brunch & Batter

 Serving suggestions

-Serve this asparagus salad as main dish or side salad.
-It goes well with scrambled eggs, or frittatas as a light and refreshing side.
+Serve this asparagus salad as a main dish or a side salad.
+It goes well with scrambled eggs or frittatas as a light and refreshing side.

-Try serving it with a one of my gourmet toasts, such as this lemon raspberry toast, or this fruity peach toast.
-Looking for something as little more plain?
+Try serving it with one of my gourmet toasts, such as this lemon raspberry toast or this fruity peach toast.
+Looking for something a little more plain?
 Add a savory scone or biscuit.

 Storage